chipsalliance/firrtl-spec/spec.md

 ## Subcomponents

-Each circuit component factors into subcomponents which can be accessed through the dot and bracket operators.
+Each circuit component factors into subcomponents which can be accessed through references.

 ### Examples